FelixdelasPozas/VideoTranscoderForChromecast/readme.md

 - [Repository information](#repository-information)

 # Description
-Simple transcoder program to transcode video files to formats supported by Chromescast devices using the NVidia NVENC encoder.
+Simple transcoder program to transcode video files to formats supported by Chromescast devices using the NVidia NVENC encoder for hardware acceleration.

-** TODO **

 ## Options
 The tool can be configured:
-* The output codecs are H.264, HEVC (H.265), VP8 and VP9.
+* The output video codecs are H.264, HEVC (H.265), VP8 and VP9.
 Only the first two are hardware accelerated using NVENC.
+* The output audio codecs are MP3, AAC and Vorbis OGG.
 * Extract subtitle files from the input files with language preferences.
+Only SRT subtitles are supported, other subtitle formats are ignored.
 * Select output audio language by preferences.

 ## Input file formats